Colleen's BA 5K

 Thank you to all our sponsors, participants and volunteers for making the 2022 BA 5K such a great success!
 Colleen’s BA 5K is a driving force in raising funds for BA research and building awareness of the dire need for organ donors.
 We couldn’t accomplish this without you!

 Colleen Mitchel attended Grace Episcopal Day School in Kensington and Walter Johnson (WJ) High School in Bethesda.
-Colleen was born with biliary atresia (BA), the most serious liver disease of infancy and childhood, and died in 2013 at age 19 due to complications with liver disease.
+Colleen was born with biliary atresia (BA), the most serious liver disease of infancy and childhood, and died in 2013 at age 19 due to complications with liver disease, after waiting almost 4 years on the transplant list.
 She was a sophomore at the University of Michigan.

 As a tribute to Colleen, and to aid in the effort to discover the cause of biliary atresia, her family has organized this annual community fundraiser.
 Proceeds support BA research at Johns Hopkins Pediatric Liver Center in Baltimore, Maryland and organ donation awareness in our community.

 Colleen's BA 5K is an annual event established in memory of Colleen Mitchel, who was born with liver disease (biliary atresia or BA) and died in 2013 at 19 years old from complications due to liver disease, while awaiting another liver transplant.